NREL/OpenStudio-analysis-gem/README.md

 5. Create a pull request to develop.
 Once the tests pass, merge into develop.
 6. Create a pull request to main.
 Once tests pass, then merge into main.
 7. Checkout main and run `rake release`

-# Todos

-In the programmatic interface there are still several items that would be nice to have.

-* Check the type of measure being added and make sure that it is in the right workflow (e.g. no energyplus measures before rubymeasures)
-* add reverse translator from existing analysis.jsons
-* more explicit run workflows.
-For example, add workflow steps for running energyplus, openstudio translator, radiance, etc
-* more explicit assignment of the analyses that can run.
-This would be nice:

-    ```
-    a = OpenStudio::Analysis.create("new analysis")
-    a.analysis_type('single_run')
-    ```

-* adding mulitple seed models
-* adding multiple weather files